juanpallotta/LPP/README.md

 * `indxOffset`: The number of bins to remove from the beginning of the lidar track recorded due to the laser offset.
 This parameter should be an array with one element for each channel acquired.

 * `numEventsToAvg_PDL1`: Time averaging for L1 data level products.
-This parameters tell to `lidarAnalysis_PDL1` the numbers of lidar profiles to average producing one merged profile.
+This parameters tell to `lidarAnalysis_PDL1` the numbers of the adjacents lidar profiles to average producing one merged profile.
 After this, the `time` dimension in the NetCDF file for the L1 data products will be reduced by `numEventsToAvg_PDL1` times.
+The averaging is applied to the L0 lidar profiles matrix.

 * `indxWL_PDL1`: An index (starting from 0) of the channel to use in cloud-mask production.
 It is recommended to use an elastic lidar channel and the highest wavelength in the file for better cloud discrimination.